utsav00/haskellbook-solutions/Chapter 2/README.md

 Equivalent Function
 > f $ a = f a
 - It does almost nothing
-- Convinient when one wants to express something with fewer pairs of parens
+- Convenient when one wants to express something with fewer pairs of parens
 - `(2^) (3 + 4)` can be written as `(2^) $ 3 + 5`

 ##### Evaluation of `(2^) $ 2 + 2 $ (*30)`